lilei-boxboro/leili_project/Redhat_test.md

 3. Click **Create**.

-4. Optionally fill in a user's full name if it is different than the login name, or leave it for the user to complete.
+4. Optionally enter a user's full name if it is different than the login name.

 ## Connect to the ownCloud Server Using a Desktop or Mobile Client